David-Ernstsson/DavioGrammarQuestPublic/README.md

 - 📊 Progress tracking to monitor learning.
 - 🖥️ Clean and modern UI with intuitive navigation.
 - 🌍 Offline support for learning on the go.
+- 🌗 Supports both light and dark mode as well as multiple color themes.
+- 📖 Each grammar lesson includes a longer example sentence and text-to-speech functionality.

 ## Future Roadmap